 As you can see, recovering old furniture can be a bit tricky, but now that you know how to choose the best upholstery fabric, you can feel confident in making the investment because picking the right fabric is just as important as finding the perfect chair to customize.
 Plus, reupholstering a chair is where the fun really begins when it comes to design.
 If you want more inspiration, be sure to check out these before and after upholstery projects over on Calico Corners.

-Discover More Home Decor Ideas and Inspiration
+Discover More Eclectic Home Decor Ideas And Design Tips